Saved by Grace

 Works are not a cause but an effect of salvation (Romans 3:31).
 Christians don’t do works to be saved but because they are saved.
 The Bible teaches, “For sin shall not have dominion over you: for ye are not under the law, but under grace” (Romans 6:14).
 Christians are not under law as a way of salvation, but under grace.
 The Law cannot save a sinner, nor can the law put an end to its bondage.
 The law only points sin in the life of a believer (Romans 3:20), and exposes it (Romans.
 5:20).
 The law cannot forgive sin, nor can the law provide any power to overcome it.

 The good news of the gospel is that God not only forgives the sinner but He also restores him to the original image he was created in (Genesis 1:26,27).
 Therefore, justification cannot be separated from the transforming experiences of conversion, rebirth, and sanctification (2 Thessalonians 2:13).

-Then, by the grace of God (v.
-24), the believer’s sinful past is forgiven and he receives divine power to walk in Christ.
+By the grace of God, the believer’s sinful past is forgiven and he receives divine power to walk in Christ.
 When a man is “under law,” despite his best efforts, sin continues to have dominion over him, because the law cannot set him free from the power of sin.
-But under grace, the struggle against sin is no longer an impososiblity, but a sure victory (John 3:16).
-Those who are under grace receive not only deliverance from judgement (Rom.
-8:1) but also power to overcome (ch.
-6:4).
+But under grace, the struggle against sin is no longer an impossibility, but a sure victory (Philippians 4:13).
+Those who are under grace receive not only deliverance from judgement (Romans 8:1) but also power to overcome (Romans 6:4).

-Suppose you are speeding and a policeman stops you to give you a ticket, but you ask for him for mercy.
+Suppose you are speeding and a policeman stops you to give you a ticket, but you ask him for mercy.
 The police man forgives you; you are now under his grace.
 Do you then speed off or do you drive within the speed limit?
-Being under grace means that you should take special precaution to be obedient.
-Likewise, the forgiven believer, that has received the grace of God, is under double obligation to obey His law.
+Being under grace means that you should take special notice to be obedient.
+Likewise, the forgiven believer, that has received the grace of God, is under more obligation to obey His law.

 In His service,